Lella Vignelli: Early life and education

 Lella Vignelli was born in Udine, Italy.
 She was the daughter of the architect Provino Valle, and the sister of Gino Valle and Nani Valle, both also architects.
-She married Massimo Vignelli in 1957.
-She received a degree in architecture from the Università IUAV di Venezia, followed in 1958 by a funded fellowship as a scholar at the MIT School of Architecture.
+She met Massimo Vignelli at an architecture convention in 1951 and they married in 1957.
+She received a degree in architecture the Università IUAV di Venezia, followed in 1958 by a funded fellowship as a scholar at the MIT School of Architecture.
 In 1962, she became a registered architect in Milan.

 Work and career

 In the mid-1950s, Lella Vignelli's professional concentration was interior, furniture, and product design.
 She was also involved in the formation of the Associazione per il Disegno Industriale (ADI), an Italian professional design organization.

 In 1959, she joined architecture firm Skidmore, Owings & Merrill in Chicago as a junior interior designer.
 The following year the Vignellis established the Massimo and Lella Vignelli Office of Design and Architecture in Milan.
 Lella specialized in interior architecture, furniture, exhibition, and product design.

 She was one of the founders of the corporate design consultancy Unimark International, along with Massimo, Bob Noorda, and Ralph Eckerstrom.
 At Unimark, Lella Vignelli served as the head of the interior design department in Milan beginning in 1965, and later in New York.

 Some of the Vignellis' notable designs from this period are their brand identity commissions for clients such as Knoll International, for which they led a comprehensive review of the company's visual presence starting in 1965; the graphic identity and logo of American Airlines, designed in 1967; as well the design of as a collection of melamine plastic stacking dinnerware for Articoli Plastici Elettrici (later marketed in America by Heller).
 The design was awarded the Compasso d'Oro in 1964, and was still in production and sold as Vignelli Stacking Dinnerware in 2023, nearly 60 years after it was first introduced.

 In 1971, the Vignellis established Vignelli Associates and opened offices in New York, Paris, and Milan.
 As Vignelli Associates, their work included corporate identity design alongside publication, exhibition, furniture, product, jewellery, and clothing design.
 Lella focussed on the three-dimensional design work of the practice, and also served as Executive Vice President and later Chief Executive Officer.